sheryew/tp/docs/UserGuide.md

 title: User Guide
 ---

-HR Insight is a **desktop app for HR people, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+HR Insight is a **desktop app for HR people, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 - Table of Contents
 {:toc}